port-labs/port-docs/docs/exporters/github-exporter/exporting-repositories.md

 # Exporting repositories

-By the end of the tutorial, we will have a `microservice` blueprint that contains `REAMDE.md`, `open-api.json` files and a `repository URL` that are auto synced from GitHub to Port.
+By the end of the tutorial, we will have a `microservice` blueprint that contains `REAMDE.md` file and a `repository URL` that are auto synced from GitHub to Port properties.

 1. Create a `microservice` Blueprint and `port-app-config.yml` configuration file.